 December 16, 1864 – Hood Withdraws

 Hood used the delay to his advantage, reorganizing his troops and constructing new fieldworks during the night.
 Thomas spent the morning of December 16, redeploying his troops against Hood’s new line.
 At noon, the Federals renewed their assault against the exhausted Rebels, again concentrating on Hood’s left flank.
 At approximately 4:00 p.m., the Confederate line broke, but once more, darkness stopped the Yankees.
-Overnight, Hood consolidated the remnants of his army and withdrew south toward Franklin, ending the Battle of Nashville.
+Overnight, Hood gathered the remnants of his army and withdrew south toward Franklin, ending the Battle of Nashville.

 As with other Civil War battles, casualty totals for the Battle of Nashville are hard to quantify with certainty.
 The Confederacy lost between 4,500 and 6,000 soldiers, including as many as 1,500 killed.
 The Union suffered between 2,000 and 3,000 casualties, including about 400 killed.